 Of course, I’m speaking from a theatrical perspective but the same can be said for a voice over demo.
 You know better than anyone what your unique abilities are, and I would be willing to bet if you took the time to relax and write down that list it would be more extensive than you think.
 What voices do you gravitate to when you are goofing around with friends?
 When you are trying to make your family laugh?
 When you are talking to your pets?

 A professor once told me that an actor should be able to comfortably perform ten different monologues at any time.
 Here’s the thing, I would be lying if I said I could do that.
 It’s overwhelming, right?
-I will say that one equity actor that I performed with told me that she usually has between twelve and fourteen monologues in her back pocket which is amazing but is certainly not the “norm”.
-Monologues that really resonate with you are a tricky thing to find but it is a fantastic feeling as a theater actor to be able to say, “Yes, I can show you something else”.
+I will say that one equity actor that I performed with told me that she usually has between twelve and fourteen monologues in her back pocket!
+That’s amazing but is certainly not the “norm”.
+Monologues that really resonate with you are a tricky thing to find, but it is a fantastic feeling as a theater actor to be able to say, “Yes, I can show you something else”.
 This is where the unpaid, self-starting practice really comes in.

-Even if you don’t have an audition coming up, monologues are a great way to keep your skills fresh and build your monologue toolbox.
+Even if you don’t have an audition coming up, monologues are a great way to keep your skills fresh and build the monologue aspect of your actor’s toolbox.
 Show them to your friends!
 Critique each other.
 As long as you’re constantly working on your craft in some way, you are succeeding (and you don’t have to push yourself to memorize ten monologues today.
 Take it slow.
 Find the ones that speak to you, and eventually see that you have the four basics: both a dramatic and comedic contemporary and classical monologue).

 For more voice-specific practice, don’t even bother memorizing.
 Practice accents during your free time (a great resource for this is the International Dialects of English Archive)!
 Look at pictures of cartoons that you’ve never heard speak (or at a comic book) and come up with a voice on the fly!
 Happy with it?
 Record it!
 You’ve just worked on two skills simultaneously: cold reading with a new character voice AND an increased repertoire of voices to go back and use.